vectorgrp/xcp-lite/README.md

 There are no heap allocation during runtime, except for the lazy registrations of and for A2L generation.

 build.rs automatically builds a minimum static C library from individially preconfigured core XCPlite sources.
-On C level, there are the usual fast synchronisation mutexes for the mpsc transmit queue.
+On C level, there is a synchronisation mutex for the mpsc transmit queue.
-The C code starts 2 threads for rx and tx socket handling.
+The C code has the option to start the server with 2 normal threads for rx and tx socket handling.

 The generated A2L file is finalized on XCP connect and provided for upload via XCP.
 This is achieved with a simple A2L writer which uses a template for the A2L.